-Add up your past 12 months of electric usage in kilowatts hours (kWh) and divide by 12 – then compare this to the average Minnesota household’s usage.
+To find out, add up your past 12 months of electric usage in kilowatts hours (kWh) (you can find this on your Minnesota Power bill) and divide by 12.
+Then compare this to the average Minnesota household’s usage, which is 800 kWh.

 The U.S. Environmental Protection Agency (EPA) site allows you to estimate your household’s contribution to emissions from electricity generation.
 Visit the EPA’s Clean Energy Power Profiler.

-Choose energy efficiency with these easy ways to save energy.
-You’ll notice a difference — and make a difference!
+Once you have learned how much energy you use, here are some ways to save energy.
+You’ll notice a difference—and make a difference!